 The people at the National Centre for Writing are cheerleaders for good work, giving a facelift to art

-In a little over a year, I have known people through the National Centre for Writing who have helped me grow, professionally and personally.
-There has been a steady exchange of intense ideas (and intoxicants) with Deborah, Jason, Jon, Richard, Nurduran, and Yelena, and also Megan, Chris, Kate, Vicki, Kari, Anna, Annie, Atar, Barbara, Deirdre, Melissa, Rebecca, Ruth, and Sophie.
-When I had written an article for Scroll.in on International Translation Day 2016 I was hesitant to call myself a translator.
-Today, at readings or residencies when I am introduced as a translator, the epithet does not sound strange at all, because it indeed has become a part of my identity.
+I have known people through the National Centre for Writing who have helped me evolve, professionally and personally.
+Colleagues have become friends.
+When I had written an article for Scroll.in on International Translation Day 2016, I was hesitant to call myself a translator.
+Today, at readings or residencies, literary festivals or conferences, when I am introduced as a translator, the epithet does not sound strange at all, because it, indeed, is a part of my identity.
 That is the confidence that the National Centre for Writing has instilled in me.

 There are enough naysayers in this world already.
-Artistes need cheerleaders.
-The people at the National Centre for Writing are cheerleaders for good work, giving a facelift to art, going out of their comfortable niche and supporting people from across the globe.
+We need more cheerleaders.
+The people at the National Centre for Writing are cheerleaders for good work, giving a facelift to art and supporting artistes from across the globe.

 Any advice for aspiring translators?

-- A translation is never the same as the original.
-There are choices we make as translators, and our purpose is to achieve equivalence, not equality.
-Learn to defend your choices.
+- A translation will never be the same as the original.
+There are choices we make as translators.
+Our purpose is to achieve equivalence, not equality.
+We need to defend our choices.
 Your translation is your reading of the text.